Alternating minimization algorithms for graph regularized tensor completion: Experiments

 \section{Experiments}

-In this section, we carry out some numerical experiments to demonstrate the working of our proposed algorithms Algorithm \ref{alg:Altmin_CG} (AltMin-CG) and Algorithm \ref{algorithm_ADMM} (ADMM) on the LRTC model (\ref{problem}) with $k=3$.
+In this section, we carry out some numerical experiments to demonstrate the \revn{workings} of our proposed algorithms Algorithm \ref{alg:Altmin_CG} (AltMin-CG) and Algorithm \ref{algorithm_ADMM} (ADMM) on the LRTC model (\ref{problem}).
 All numerical experiments were performed on a Macbook Pro with a 2.3 GHz Intel Core i7 CPU, 16GB RAM and MATLAB R2015a with Tensor Toolbox version 2.5~\cite{bader2012matlab}.
 The source code is made available online.\footnote{ \url{https://gitlab.com/ricky7guanyu/tensor-completion-with-regularization-term}.}

-We focus on the following two tasks: \begin{enumerate} \item To test and verify the effect of the graph Laplacian-based regularizer in our model~\eqref{problem}, we compare the recovery quality of solutions given by the graph-regularized tensor completion model with two graph-agnostic tensor completion models. \item To validate the effectiveness and efficiency of the proposed methods Algorithm \ref{alg:Altmin_CG} and Algorithm \ref{algorithm_ADMM} when applied to solving model \ref{problem}, we compare with other baseline methods on both synthetic data and real data. \end{enumerate}
+First, we test the effect of the graph Laplacian regularization in the LRTC model~\eqref{problem} and we compare the recovery quality of solutions to the graph-regularized tensor completion model to two other models without graph regularization.
+Then, we evaluate time efficiency of the proposed methods (\Cref{alg:Altmin_CG} and \Cref{algorithm_ADMM}) in optimizing the graph-regularized model \eqref{problem}, and compare them with the baseline methods on both synthetic data and real data.